chromalock/CGBLinkVideo/README.md

 # Inspiration

-This project was heavily inspired by [Staacks/wifi-game-boy-cartridge](https://github.com/Staacks/wifi-game-boy-cartridge).
+This project was heavily inspired by [Staacks/wifi-game-boy-cartridge](https://github.com/Staacks/wifi-game-boy-cartridge), and borrows utility macros, cartridge headers, and some random python snippets.

 # System Requirements
 - Linux (MacOS may work)